ssardina-research/translator-fond/README.md

 This repo basically has factored out such encoding into its own repo for modularity and further development as an independent tool.

-Other FOND planners use a translation, but a different one:
+Other FOND planners use a translation to SAS, but a different one:

 * [myND](https://github.com/ssardina-planning/myND).
 * [Paladinus](https://github.com/ramonpereira/paladinus).